enso-org/enso/docs/language-server/protocol-language-server.md

 ### `SHA3-224`

 The `SHA3-224` message digest encoded as a base16 string.
+For the equivalent structure on the binary connection please see [`EnsoDigest`](#ensodigest)

 #### Format